Grenmyr/ProjektarbetePHPdg222cs/documents/InstallationGuide.md

 Import the database manually by importing the dg222csproject.sql located in documents folder then the database will be named logindb.

 #### Step: 2
-Configure the root path in settings.php variable named "$ROOT_PATH"
+Configure the root path in settings.php variable named "$ROOT_PATH" in settings.php

 #### Step: 3
 Configure the database password and username by fill in $DB_PASSWORD and $DB_USERNAME in settings.php